Eadric Streona: Death

 While at the royal palace in London, Eadric was killed at the command of King Cnut, along with three other prominent English nobles: Northman, son of Leofwine, Æthelweard, son of Æthelmær the Stout, and Brihtric, son of Ælfhheah, Ealdorman of Devon.
-According to the Encomium Emmae It was done under claim that those executed had not fought "faithfully" for their liege Edmund and "whom he (Cnut) knew to have been deceitful, and to have hesitated between the two sides with fraudulent tergiversation."
-The Encomium also says that Cnut ordered Earl Eric Haakonsson to "pay this man what we owe him" and he chopped off his head with his axe.
+According to the Encomium Emmae it was done under claim that those executed had not fought "faithfully" for their liege Edmund and "whom he (Cnut) knew to have been deceitful, and to have hesitated between the two sides with fraudulent tergiversation."
+The Encomium also says that Cnut ordered Earl Eric Haakonsson to "pay this man what we owe him" and then chopped off Eadric's head with his axe.

 The exact date of Eadric's death is not given by any source, but John of Worcester states that Cnut gave the order on Christmas Day, therefore it is likely he died on 25 December 1017.
 Cnut ordered his body to be thrown over the city wall, and left unburied.
 Henry of Huntingdon says that Eadric's head was "placed upon a pole on the highest battlement of the tower of London".
 Eadric is not known to have had any children.
 His position was at some point filled by Leofric, the brother of Eadric's knight Northman, the family of whom held Mercia until after the Norman conquest.

 Character

+The historian Simon Keynes comments that Eadric acquired "a notoriety unmatched in Anglo-Saxon history for his complicity in an assortment of murders, base strategems and acts of treachery".
 In 2005, Eadric Streona was selected by historians for a poll conducted by the BBC History Magazine as the 11th century's worst Briton.